Swifty

 Photos from every concert

-They make way only for the light switch and the vanity mirror.
+They part only for the light switch and the vanity mirror.

-Faithfully pencilling the loops, brush coating rouge, flouncing the cheeks, finishing off with forever glitter.
+Faithfully pencilling the loops, brush-loading rouge, flouncing the cheeks, finishing with forever glitter.

 Your brand: Pat McGrath.